quantxt/api-docs/README.md

 #### Status Monitoring

-The Progress endpoint allows user to check the progress of a submitted data mining job:
+The progress endpoint allows user to check the progress of all extraction jobs:

 #### Request